Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Introduction

-A further contribution of the present paper is to show that such an ultimate P\'{o}lya-Gamma sampler can be derived for more general non-Gaussian problems, including multinomial modelling of categorical data and modelling binomial data.
-For the MNL model usually a logit model based on a partial dRUM representation is applied to sample the category specific parameters, see e.g. \citet{hol-hel:bay,fru-fru:dat,pol-etal:bay_inf}.
-In the present paper, we derive a new latent variable representation of the MNL model involving a partial dRUM representation with two latent variables instead of a single one.
-One latent variable equation is linear in the unknown parameters and involves a logistic error distribution.
-As for binary logit models, we use the P\'{o}lya-Gamma mixture representation of the logistic distribution and introduce the mixing variables as additional latent variables.
-For binomial models, a latent variable representation has been introduced earlier by \citet{fus-etal:eff}, but this representation does not provide an explicit choice equation.
-However, since an explicit choice equation is needed to apply iMDA, we derive a new latent variable representation for binomial data involving two latent variables.
-Both latent variable equations are linear in the unknown parameters and involve a generalized logistic error distribution.
-Extending the strategy introduced for binary logit models, we use P\'{o}lya-Gamma mixture representations of the generalized logistic distribution and introduce the P\'{o}lya-Gamma mixing variables as additional latent variables.
+A further contribution of the present paper is to show that such an UPG \HW{sampler} can be derived for other non-Gaussian regression problems, including models for \SFS{categorical} and binomial data. \HW{For the MNL model, commonly a logit model based on a (partial) differenced random utility model (dRUM) representation is applied to sample the category specific parameters, see e.g. \citet{hol-hel:bay,fru-fru:dat} or \citet{pol-etal:bay_inf}.
+Utilizing this partial dRUM representation, we derive a new sampler for the MNL model in the present paper.
+Since the latent variable equation is linear in the unknown parameters and involves a logistic error distribution, we use once more the P\'{o}lya-Gamma mixture representation of the logistic distribution and introduce the mixing variables as additional latent variables.} For binomial models, a latent variable representation which did not involve a choice equation was introduced by \citet{fus-etal:eff}.
+Since an explicit choice equation is needed to apply iMDA, we derive a new latent variable representation for binomial data which involves error terms that follow generalized logistic distributions.
+We introduce P\'{o}lya-Gamma mixture representations of these distributions and utilize the resulting auxiliary variables as an additional latent layer.
+Both for MNL models and for binomial models, this DA scheme leads to a conditionally Gaussian posterior and allows to sample all unknowns through efficient block moves.
+Again, we apply iMDA to derive UPG samplers which mix well, also in the context of imbalanced data.

-Both for MNL models as well as for binomial models, this data augmentation scheme leads to a conditionally Gaussian posterior and allows to sample all unknowns through highly efficient block moves.
-Again, we apply iMDA to derive an ultimate P\'{o}lya-Gamma sampler which is shown to mix well also for highly unbalanced data.
+\HW{Overall, we find that the various algorithms show} highly competitive performance when compared to alternative DA frameworks, which we demonstrate via extensive simulation studies.
+In addition, we present real world data examples that further illustrate the merits of \HW{our approach}.
+The underlying algorithms for probit regression and logistic regression models for binary, \SFS{categorical} and binomial outcomes have been made available in the R package \texttt{UPG}, which is available on \textit{CRAN} \citep{zens2021efficient}.